AnK-Accelerated-Komputing/MechDesignAgents/README.md

 # MechDesignAgents

-## Overview
-An agentic system for mechanical engineering design
+An agentic system for CAD, CAE and CAM using multiagentic team

 ## Deployment